 Although the primary focus of the Media Preservation Program is the development of a strategy for audiovisual recordings on obsolete and/or deteriorating media, the care and handling of more modern formats is also a priority.
 Working together with collection curators throughout the library system, the Media Preservation Coordinator will develop policies to protect and prolong the useful lives of audiovisual items from the oldest technologies to the newest.
 Outreach and education initiatives will also be a priority as the program becomes more established.

 For more information about the services offered by the Media Preservation Program please refer to our service statement .

 From February 2011 to March 2013, the University of Illinois at Urbana-Champaign Media Preservation Unit, in collaboration with the Center for Multimedia Excellence (CME) conducted a two-phased Media Census to determine the extent of audiovisual holdings across the campus.
 The study identified 408,492 physical audiovisual assets in 101 campus units, the majority of which represent obsolete or obsolescent “legacy” formats being stored in conditions detrimental to their long-term usability.
 As a result, this report recommends prioritizing campus-wide planning for a sustainable infrastructure for the efficient, cost-effective preservation of valued media content.
 The final report, along with related data sets, can be found in the Illinois Campus Media Census.

-The work of the Media Preservation Coordinator is independent of the AvSAP Project currently being undertaken by the Conservation Unit, but the two efforts complement each other and allow for a productive interchange of ideas among the associated staff members.
+The work of the Media Preservation Coordinator is independent of the PSAP (Preservation Self-Assessment Program) Project currently being undertaken within Preservation Services, but the two efforts complement each other and allow for a productive interchange of ideas among the associated staff members.

 Josh Harris, Media Preservation Coordinator